 Most safari destinations in East Africa have extensive road networks and therefor closed vehicles are usually the norm when doing long-distance road transfers between airstrips, camps and lodges.
 A closed game drive vehicle generally has three rows of seating and features a pop-top roof hatch which can be raised for game viewing and taking photographs.

 In private wilderness areas, where the vehicles are used exclusively off-road, the more open vehicles are again common, often sporting a canvas roof and flaps that can be rolled down to cover windows.

 Other Types of Safari Vehicles

 Airport transfers, scheduled safaris and day tours in Namibia and South Africa usually use standard minibuses or SUVs, while our scheduled Kenya tours are conducted in modified safari minibuses, with a driver-guide.

 Although equipped with nine seats, these safari vehicles only accommodate seven people to ensure that everybody's gets a window seat.
 A large pop-up roof is generally standard to ensure uninterrupted views and great photographic opportunities.

-Safaris in destinations, such as Tanzania, Uganda, Botswana, Zambia and Zimbabwe require all-terrain 4X4 vehicles.
-These either have pop-up roofs or open sides, and often feature raised suspension and engine snorkels for river crossings, with convenient pouches or shelves for your on-safari necessities, like camera and sunblock.
+Safaris in destinations such as Tanzania, Uganda, Botswana, Zambia and Zimbabwe require all-terrain 4x4 vehicles.
+These either have pop-up roofs or open sides, and often feature raised suspension and engine snorkels for river crossings, with convenient pouches or shelves for your on-safari necessities like a camera and sunblock.

 Our mobile expeditions and camping safaris make use of these vehicles, seating up to eight or nine people, they have space for luggage – either on the roof or in a trailer – and their ruggedness means you can access wild and off-the-beaten-path destinations with relative ease.